-Sr. No. On completing the course, students will be able to CO1 Learn the use of Electro-methods like conductivity meter pH-meter for quantitative analysis.
-CO2 Understand the use of Electro-methods like pH-meter for quantitative analysis.
-CO3 Understand the use of Optical-methods like Abbe's refractometer for quantitative analysis CO4 Understand the use of Optical-methods like Polarimeter for quantitative analysis CO5 Learn the use of non-electrical methods like surface tension, distribution law and study of equilibrium
+S. No. On completing the course, students will be able to CO1 Use of Electro-methods like conductivity meter pH-meter for quantitative analysis.
+CO2 Use of Electro-methods like pH-meter for quantitative analysis.
+CO3 Use of Optical-methods like Abbe's refractometer for quantitative analysis CO4 Use of Optical-methods like Polarimeter for quantitative analysis CO5 Use of non-electrical methods like surface tension, distribution law and study of equilibrium

 M.Sc.
 Chemistry/M. Sc.
-Chemistry (Under the Honours Scheme) (Semester-II)
+Chemistry (Under the Honours Scheme) (Semester-II) CHE 427/CHH 27